-Working from home is no easy feat, especially if you have a big family and lots of kids to constantly distract you from the task at hand.
+Currently, most of us work from home due to the COVID-19 and this isn’t always so easy for everyone.
+Especially if you have a big family and lots of kids to constantly distract you from the task at hand.
 And while there are many advantages to running a business or being part of one from the comfort of your bedroom, the fact that you don’t have a dedicated workspace can really get in the way sometimes.

-However, we firmly believe that, with the right approach, you can significantly boost your productivity and efficiently balance out your work and your everyday life, so you can actually get some work done and not fall behind with your family obligations.
+However, with the right approach, you can significantly boost your productivity and efficiently balance out your work and your everyday life, so you can actually get some work done and not fall behind with your family obligations.
 In this article, we’re going to be discussing a few useful tips that you can use to achieve just that.

 Make a Schedule

 This one is rather obvious, but a lot of people tend to overlook it, which is a really bad idea.
 If you don’t plan out your day and know exactly at which moment you’ll be doing what, you’re setting yourself up for failure in the very beginning.
 So make a timetable, and get to work on some kind of routine, as much as you can.
 Not every workday will look exactly the same and it’s okay to modify your routine somewhat, but just make sure that you have some kind of foundation and some kind of deadline.